reactjs/react.dev/content/docs/getting-started.md

 ### Add React to a Website

-You can [add React to an HTML page in one minute](/docs/add-react-to-a-website.html).
+You can [add React to an HTML page through a script tag in just one minute](/docs/add-react-to-a-website.html).
 You can then either gradually expand its presence, or keep it contained to a few dynamic widgets.

 ### Create a New React App

-When starting a React project, [a simple HTML page with script tags](/docs/add-react-to-a-website.html) might still be the best option.
-It only takes a minute to set up!

 As your application grows, you might want to consider a more integrated setup.
 There are [several JavaScript toolchains](/docs/create-a-new-react-app.html) we recommend for larger applications.
 Each of them can work with little to no configuration and lets you take full advantage of the rich React ecosystem.